Darius1028/Enterprise-warp-drive-management-software/README.md

-# Enterprise’ warp-drive management software
+# Enterprise Warp-drive management software

-## Nombre
-Dario Morales

-## Estructura del Proyecto
-example react-boilerplate

-### Funcion de calculo de inyectores
---/components/inyector.js

-### Test y casos de uso de funcion calculo de inyectores
---/test/inyector.test.js

-## descripción

-La Starship Enterprise se dirige al espacio Klingon en una misión secreta.
-Durante una operación rutinaria, Scotty detecta que el ordenador que gestiona el motor Warp carece de un sistema de gestión de potencia para los tres inyectores de plasma que regulan la energía del reactor de antimateria, y por tanto la velocidad de la nave.
-Conocedor de la fiereza de los Klingons, decide implementar una aplicación que le ofrezca el mejor balance entre los tres inyectores teniendo en cuenta que pueden resultar dañados en el combate.
-El flujo de plasma al reactor tiene una relación linear con la velocidad.
-Para acelerar al 100% de la velocidad de la luz, el reactor de antimateria necesita un flujo de plasma de 300 mg/s (miligramos por segundo).
-Cada inyector puede inyectar un flujo de 100 mg/s.
-Cada inyector puede funcionar al 100% de su capacidad indefinidamente.
-No obstante, puede funcionar inyectando un flujo de hasta 99 mg/s por encima de su capacidad.
-Por cada mg/s de flujo por encima de su capacidad, pierde un minuto de funcionamiento, siendo el tiempo de funcionamiento del primer mg/s extra 99 minutos, y el tiempo de funcionamiento con 99 mg/s extras, 1 minuto.
-Además, el flujo máximo al que puede funcionar indefinidamente baja en función del daño del inyector: por cada punto de daño, baja un mg/s.
-Si está dañado al 70%, su flujo máximo indefinido es 30 mg/s.
-Si está dañado al 32%, el flujo máximo es de 68 mg/s.
-Un inyector puede seguir inyectando 99 mg/s extras a pesar de estar dañado, así un inyector dañado al 20% puede inyectar 179 mg/s como máximo y funcionar durante 1 minuto.
-Si un inyector está dañado al 100%, no es utilizable.
-Se debe desarrollar un código que permita calcular el flujo de funcionamiento de cada inyector para un porcentaje de la velocidad de la luz deseado, de modo que maximice el tiempo de funcionamiento en una situación de daño dada.
+ Calcular el flujo de funcionamiento de cada inyector para un porcentaje de la velocidad de la luz deseado, de modo que maximice el tiempo de funcionamiento en una situación de daño dada.
 Las soluciones no deben contemplar el agotar el tiempo de funcionamiento de cada inyector de forma secuencial.

-También, para una situación de daño dada, debe ofrecer la velocidad máxima a la que se puede viajar de forma indefinida.
-A modo de ejemplo, se ofrecen los siguientes inputs con sus respectivos resultados esperados:
-Caso
+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`